-- Shock absorbers in vehicles - Vibration dampers for machinery and bridges - Adaptive dampers in prosthetic devices - Electrically powered brakes - Clutches with continuously variable torque transmission - Haptic interfaces and devices (force feedback) - Fixation devices for elements with complex geometries, figure 4
+- Shock absorbers in vehicles - Vibration dampers for machinery and bridges - Adaptive dampers in prosthetic devices - Electrically powered brakes - Clutches with continuously variable torque transmission - Haptic interfaces and devices (force feedback)

-The ability to control the consistency of the MRF by applying an external magnetic field, as shown in figure 3a and 3b, makes it possible to react to specific situations and respond flexibly to the requirements of the desired application.
+The ability to control the consistency of the MRF by applying an external magnetic field makes it possible to react to specific situations and respond flexibly to the requirements of the desired application.
 Different types of applications require MRFs with different property profiles.
 This can be achieved by modifying their composition.
 Common MRF reach shear stress of about 50 KPa in magnetic field.
 With special formulations up to 100 KPa can be achieved.
 The usual temperature range in which the MRF is used extends from -30 °C to 100 °C. However, special MRF can be applied even at lower or higher temperatures.